hcrlab/3dmouse-hid/README.md

 Use a 3D mouse as a web input device.
 Great for controlling robot end effectors.

 Originally forked from [webhid-space](https://github.com/larsgk/webhid-space).
 WebHID is only [supported by Chrome and Edge](https://caniuse.com/?search=webhid) as of August 2023.
-You may experience issues using WebHID with Chromium in recend Ubuntu releases due to Snap isolation.
+You may experience issues using WebHID with Chromium in recent Ubuntu releases due to Snap isolation.

 ## Development